-Home Builder Confidence Rises Even For Concerns about the Economy
+Home Builder Confidence Increases Even For Concerns about the Economy

 The confidence index per month of the National Association of Home Builders expanded one point to about 68 in September, coordinating the most elevated reading in a year, according to trade group on Tuesday.
 Readings more than 50 are signs of improved confidence, while the builders presented below would indicate deteriorating sentiments felt by builders.